infinitered/ignite/README.md

 npx ignite-cli new PizzaApp
 # or for Expo-powered:
 npx ignite-cli new PizzaApp --expo
+# to provide a custom bundle identifier (Android only):
+npx ignite-cli new PizzaApp --bundle=com.infinitered.pizzaapp
 ```

 Ignite will walk you through the rest.